ioverho/ioverho.github.io/content/blog/Sampling Maximally Diverse Subsets/index.md

     return chosen_points
 ```

 We can nicely visualize this as below.
 You can identify each seed point as the only point without an incoming arrow.
 The arrows indicate the point chosen at each iteration, being the closest point at least `min_dist` away.
-The circles have radius `0.5 * min_dist`, giving nicely 'packed' solutions.
+The plotted circles have radius `0.5 * min_dist`, giving nicely 'packed' solutions.
+Two touching circles have points that are exactly `min_dist` away.

 ![Some WSP space-filling designs](figures/some_wsp_solutions.svg)